-Total proceeds during the period were £94m (FY'23 £252m, FY'22 £343m).
-There were 17 full exits in the half year, at an average uplift to carrying value of 17.7% (still around half of the FY'13-23 average of 35%, despite market conditions), with a 4.0x multiple to cost (well above the long-run average of 2.3x).
+Total realisation proceeds during the period were £171m (FY'23 £252m, FY'22 £334m, FY'21 £137m), with a further £68m proceeds from the secondary sale.
+There were 38 full exits, at an average uplift to carrying value of 29.5% (FY'13-FY'23 average of 35%), with a 3.5x multiple to cost (well above the long-run average of 2.4x).
 The realisation uplift and returns profile indicate both the inherent conservatism in the portfolio valuations and the company's ability to identify attractive investments to generate strong returns.